floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 └── web
 ```

-I will not go through the meaning of each folder, as this would probably way too much for this article.

 If you do not wish to do anything yourself, I prepared a [repository here](https://github.com/floriank/kitteh-uploader).
-You may use the tag `01-lets-go` [to get this initial codebase](https://github.com/floriank/kitteh-phoenix/tree/01-lets-go).
+You may use the tag `01-lets-go` [to get the initial codebase](https://github.com/floriank/kitteh-phoenix/tree/01-lets-go).

 ## Scaffolding

 Scaffolding is a pretty fast and reliable way in Phoenix to get off the ground.
 We're not going to use it to its full potential here.

-But let's generate a controller:
+Consider generating a controller:

 ```bash
 mix phoenix.gen.html --no-model Image images
 ```

-This might be a bit counter-intuitive (it is to me) - but generating just a controller and its views requires the all-including `gen.html` task, which normally generates a complete resource with views associated.
+This might be a bit counter-intuitive (it is to me) - but generating just a controller and its views requires the all-including `gen.html` task, which normally generates a complete resource with views associated, complete with model files included.

-looking at our newly generated controller, we notice that it has been filled with all kind of good stuff:
+Looking at our newly generated controller, we notice that it has been filled with all kind of good stuff:

 ```elixir
 defmodule Kitteh.ImageController do